 Grimwood’s Longclaw Photo: Frank Willems

-Day 1: The tour begins this evening in Lusaka, Zambia.
+Day 1: The tour begins this evening in Lusaka.

-Days 3-6: The Mwinilunga region is truly wild and offers a range of habitats from extensive gallery forest to floodplain grassland and miombo woodland.
-We’ll spend four days in this bird-rich region with its impressive list of highly sought-after species.
-In the open grasslands our main target will be the localized Grimwood’s Longclaw, which very few birders have seen.
+Days 4-6: Another morning drive will have us reach the Mwinilunga region, which is truly wild and offers a range of habitats from extensive gallery forest to floodplain grassland and miombo woodland.
+We’ll spend three days in this bird-rich region with its impressive list of highly sought-after species.
+In the open grasslands our main target will be the localised Grimwood’s Longclaw, which very few birders have seen.
 We’ll also be alert for Angola Lark, Dambo Cisticola, Bocage’s Weaver, Fülleborn’s Longclaw, Marsh Widowbird, and Black-and-rufous Swallow.
-If we’re lucky, we may stumble upon a Forbes’s Plover or Black-collared Bulbul.
+If we are lucky, we may stumble upon a Forbes’s Plover or Black-collared Bulbul.
 Walks in the forest with its very different avifauna may reveal Spotted Thrush-Babbler, Bamboo Warbler, Bannerman’s and Bate’s Sunbirds, Brown-headed Apalis, and Gray-winged Robin-Chat.
 Nights near Mwinilunga.

-Day 10: Leaving Kafue River Lodge, we’ll travel to the Lower Zambezi Valley targeting the localized Black-cheeked Lovebird along the way.
-Upon arrival to the valley, we’ll find another unique woodland habitat dominated by open-canopied mopane trees and crossed by the occasional streams lined with riparian vegetation.
-This woodland, much favored by Savanna Elephant, also hosts Meves’s Starling, White-browed Sparrow-Weaver, and - with luck —Lillian’s Lovebirds.
-Night near Chirundu.
+Day 12: Departing early, we’ll travel to the Lower Zambezi Valley.
+Upon arrival, we’ll find another unique woodland habitat dominated by open-canopied mopane trees and crossed by the occasional streams lined with riparian vegetation.
+This woodland, much favoured by Savanna Elephant, also hosts Meves’s Starling, White-browed Sparrow-Weaver and, with luck, Lillian’s Lovebirds.
+Nights near Chirundu.

-Day 11: African Pitta is one of Africa’s most sought-after species and certainly one of the most difficult to find.
+Day 13: African Pitta is one of Africa’s most sought-after species and certainly one of the most difficult to find.
 We’ll visit one of the easiest places in the world to see this enigmatic bird, which is most vocal during the first two hours of daylight.
-We’ll depart before dawn to be on site just as the sun rises, and hopefully our efforts and patience will be rewarded with a sighting of this intriguing and beautiful African endemic.
-Later we’ll concentrate on the other marvelous birds to be found here, including Barred and African Emerald Cuckoos, African Broadbill, Livingstone’s Flycatcher, and Bearded Scrub-Robin.
+We will depart before dawn to be on site just as the sun rises, and hopefully our efforts and patience will be rewarded with a sighting of this intriguing and beautiful African endemic.
+Later we’ll concentrate on the other marvellous birds to be found here, including Barred and African Emerald Cuckoos, African Broadbill, Livingstone’s Flycatcher, and Bearded Scrub-Robin.
 Night near Chirundu.

-Day 12: If we missed African Pitta yesterday, we’ll have another chance this morning to spot it, as well as the other special birds of the region.
+Day 14: If we’ve missed seeing African Pitta yesterday, we’ll have another chance this morning to spot it, as well as the other special birds of the region.
 In the afternoon we’ll head to Choma, where we’ll be within the fig-tree savanna biome, home to the only true Zambian endemic, Chaplin’s Barbet.
 Night near Choma.

-Day 13: We’ll have the full day to bird around Choma where we will continue our search for the Chaplin’s Barbet if we missed it the evening prior.
+Day 15: We’ll have the full day to bird around Choma and continue our search for the Chaplin’s Barbet if we’ve missed seeing it the evening prior.
 Other birds that will distract us include Lesser Moorhen, Lesser Jacana, Allen’s Gallinule, and Cuckoo Finch on the flooded grasslands; Three-banded Courser in the savanna; Narina Trogon and Schalow’s Turaco in riparian woodland; and African Barred Owlet and the stunning Pennant-winged Nightjar on our night drive.
 Night near Choma.

-Day 15: We’ll have the full day to revel in the remarkable Victoria Falls and bird the surrounding area.
+Day 16: Today we’ll transfer to the town of Livingstone, which is only 15 minutes from the world’s largest waterfall.
+We’ll have the full day to revel in the remarkable Victoria Falls and bird the surrounding area.
 Plunging 300 ft into the gorge below, the spray from the falls has created a lush rainforest around its border where we hope to see Schalow’s Turaco and Trumpeter Hornbill.
 Not far from the falls we have the chance to see Half-collared Kingfisher, Broad-tailed Paradise Whydah, Collared Palm Thrush, Dusky Lark, Rock Pratincole, and African Finfoot.
 Night near Livingstone.

-Day 16: The trip concludes today with transfers to the airport.
-If time permits, we’ll bird the accommodation grounds or somewhere nearby.
+Day 18: The trip concludes today with transfers to Livingstone airport.
+If time permits, we will bird the accommodation grounds or somewhere nearby.